-For our sample we find that the majority of individuals are applicants for full-time jobs and possess occupational experience.
-Furthermore, we find that most individuals obtained their vocational education by an in-firm training and have a low level of qualifications and schooling.
-Regarding the desired occupational group, we find that most individuals want to work in service professions and in the manufacturing industry.
+For our sample we find that the majority of individuals are applicants for full-time jobs and have occupational experience.
+Furthermore, we find that most individuals obtained their vocational education by means of in-firm training and have a low level of qualifications and schooling.
+Regarding the desired occupational group, we find that most individuals want to work in service occupations and in the manufacturing industry.

-Considering the descriptives for the participant and non-participant group separately, we find several differences.
-The participant group consists of older individuals and features a higher share of women and married individuals.
-With respect to the education the descriptive results show that participants generally have a lower level of vocational and school eduction.
+Considering the descriptives for the participant and non-participant groups separately, we find several differences.
+The participant group consists of older individuals and features a larger share of women and married individuals.
+With respect to education the descriptive results show that participants generally have a lower level of vocational and school eduction.
 This shows that JCS are targeted towards disadvantaged persons in the labour market.
-This also confirms to the results for level of qualifications, where a higher share of participants with the lowest level of qualifications can be found.
-Regrading the desired occupational group, we find for the participant group a higher share of individuals who want to work in the manufacturing industry, whereas in the non-treatment group, jobs in service professions are preferred.
+This also confirms the results the qualification level, where a larger share of participants with the lowest level of qualifications can be found.
+Regarding the desired occupational group, we find for the participant group a larger share of individuals who want to work in the manufacturing industry, whereas in the non-treatment group, jobs in service occupations are preferred.